5 minutes with… a Lead Nurse

 6. Do you have any stats on how the service is freeing up beds?

-‘We’re probably saving 320 to 350 bed days per week at the moment, which has escalated significantly since we expanded the team.
+‘We’re probably freeing up hospital beds in the region of 320 to 350 per week at the moment, which has escalated significantly since we expanded the team.
 So if one patient comes from a Primary Care clinician who has seven days of IV therapy, that is the equivalent of seven bed days saved that week.
 We are trying to increase our uptake of avoided admissions to try to help ease pressure on the hospitals.

 ‘In time, we hope to expand the criteria we give to Primary Care clinicians, maybe looking to expand it to other areas like bronchiectasis patients or osteomyelitis.’